AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 ![](assets/efs-pending.png)

-When the message is actually delivered to the targeted profiles and once this information is reported back in real time from the Enhanced MTA, the delivery logs show the **[!UICONTROL Sent]** status for each address that successfully received the message.
+When the message delivery to the targeted profiles is reported back in real time from the Enhanced MTA, the delivery logs show the **[!UICONTROL Sent]** status for each address that successfully received the message.
 The **[!UICONTROL Delivered]** percentage is increased accordingly with each successful delivery.

 When hard-bouncing messages get reported back from the Enhanced MTA, their log status changes from **[!UICONTROL Pending]** to **[!UICONTROL Failed]** and the **[!UICONTROL Bounces + errors]** percentage is increased accordingly.